clerk/docs/popular-guides/multi-factor-authentication.md

 ## Configuration

 There's two parts to enabling multi-factor authentication for your application.
-First, you need to apply the appropriate configuration setting in the [Clerk Dashboard](https://dashboard.clerk.dev).
+First, you need to apply the appropriate configuration setting on the [Multi-factor authentication page](https://dashboard.clerk.dev/last-active?path=user-authentication/multi-factor).
 Then, registered users need to turn on MFA for their own account through their **User Profile** page.

 ### Dashboard configuration